Summary of Mask Recommendations for Hygiene Promotion Staff

 If your organisation decides to promote fabric masks among your hygiene promoters in a region where mask-wearing by the general public has not been recommended, you need to make sure that your staff are able to explain why they are wearing masks and why masks are not encouraged for the rest of the population.
 For tips on discussing COVID-19 transmission and mask-wearing without using stigmatizing language, see this Oxfam guidance.

 Note: If supply systems of surgical masks are able to adapt to the current need and there is ample supply in your setting, then hygiene promoters should switch to these rather than fabric masks.
 Handwashing and safe use and disposal will still be key to practice.
+Please see this section for additional information on the safe disposal of personal protective equipment, including surgical masks.

 Want to learn more about mask use for interrupting the spread of COVID-19?